 An increasing number of devices in our home are connected to the internet.
 In the age of smart homes and the Internet of Things (IoT), TVs, gaming consoles, streaming devices, alarm systems, doorbells, and more are transmitting information over the internet.
-With all of this data comes big privacy and security concerns.
-From hackers snooping via microphones and cameras to corporations tracking your information for sale to third parties, there are a number of ways your data can be abused.
+With all of this data comes big privacy and security concerns, this is where a VPN for routers comes in, as they can protect every device at home.

 Thankfully, a Virtual Private Network (VPN) solves these issues.
 Although you may consider a VPN to be a piece of software for desktop computers and mobile devices, many can be configured to your home router to protect every device in your home.
 A VPN connection will encrypt all traffic flowing to and from every internet-connected device and tunnel it through an intermediary server.
 This server can be in a location of your choice, so as a bonus, a VPN is great for unblocking geo-restricted content, for example, if you want to use it with your smart TV.